TimArt/MapZest/README.md

 \i mapzest-postgresql-db-init.sql
 ```

-#### Queries for this Database
-You most likely will not need to use raw queries when using our database since
-I have written stored procedures and functions for us to use.

-Reasons I chose to do this:
-1. Stored Procedures / Functions can be more secure
-2. Queries are simplified and functionalized
-3. We will not need to rewrite the same queries for the Python and the C server,
-instead we can just use the stored procedures

 #### Running Stored Procedures and Functions
-So how do you use stored procedures / functions?

 1. Brefly read through the documentation of function/procedure names and
 descriptions in the file `database/mapzest-postgresql-db-init_procedures.sql`.
 This will give you an idea of the preset actions you can do without needing to